 Amazon Web Services provide a huge number of services for customers, that helps basic start-up organizations to large enterprise customers.
 Amazon introduces or updates any new services as per their client needs.
 This strategy makes AWS a giant Cloud Computing provider.

-For each service, AWS will provide certain features to manage the respective services very easily and effectively like: Tags for categorization, security group “copy to new” feature to create a copy of the existing security group, reserved instances modification, changing the instance types etc. But the uniqueness of some features are missing across all the services.
-I have listed some missing features below where Amazon should improve them for a better management of the AWS resources.
+For each service, AWS will provide certain features to manage the respective services very easily and effectively like: Tags for categorization, security group “copy to new” feature to create a copy of the existing security group, reserved instances modification, changing the instance types, etc. But the uniqueness of some features is missing across all the services.
+I have listed some missing features below where Amazon should improve them for better management of the AWS resources.

 Modify the Reserved Instance Types